 [Regulation 16F inserted in Gazette 28 Jan 2011 p.
 246.]

 16G.
-Collection of bodily samples for DNA typing
+Bodily samples for DNA typing, taking of

 (1) This regulation applies to the taking of a bodily sample other than a sample of blood from a donor for the purposes of a parentage testing procedure that is DNA typing.